 Huntington drug dealer pleads guilty to Federal heroin crime

-HUNTINGTON, W.Va. – A Huntington man who was caught with heroin pleaded guilty today to a federal drug crime, announced Acting United States Attorney Carol Casto.
-James Lennon Pace, 27, entered his guilty plea to possession with intent to distribute heroin.
+HUNTINGTON, W.Va. – A Huntington man pleaded guilty today to a federal heroin charge, announced Acting United States Attorney Carol Casto.
+Jeremiah Eugene Caldwell, 32, entered his guilty plea to possession with intent to distribute heroin.

-Pace faces up to 20 years in federal prison when he is sentenced on September 6, 2016.
+Caldwell faces up to 20 years in federal prison when he is sentenced on August 8, 2016.

-The Huntington Police Department and the Huntington FBI Drug Task Force conducted the investigation.
-Assistant United States Attorney Joseph F. Adams is responsible for the prosecution.
+The Cabell County Sheriff’s Department conducted the investigation.
+Assistant United States Attorney Joseph F. Adams is handling the prosecution.
 The plea hearing was held before Chief United States District Judge Robert C. Chambers.

 Follow us on Twitter: SDWVNews